Wootton Wawen: Economy

 Wootton Wawen has always been primarily a farming settlement, but over the centuries industrial activity has included milling; two mills are mentioned in Domesday Book.
-Early in the 19th century there was a mill used for papermaking, as it probably was a century earlier – a reference to William Martin, "paperman" of Wootton, occurring in 1717 – but there has also been a fulling-mill for the production of hemp and flax on Wootton Green, and a dyehouse at nearby Blue Hole.
+Early in the 19th century there was a mill used for papermaking, as it probably was a century earlier – a reference to William Martin, "paperman" of Wootton, occurring in 1717 – but there has also been a fulling mill for the production of hemp and flax on Wootton Green, and a dyehouse at nearby Blue Hole.
 There was also a hurdle-making industry in the village for a time.
 Today the area is largely agricultural with many residents commuting to nearby cities for employment.

 Governance

-Wootton Wawen is part of the Henley ward of Stratford on Avon District Council and represented by Councillors Jem Jones and Stephen Thirlwell, Conservative Party.
-Nationally it is part of Stratford-on-Avon constituency, whose Member of Parliament since the 2010 election is Nadhim Zahawi of the Conservative Party.
+Wootton Wawen is a ward within Stratford on Avon District Council and represented by Councillor Ian Shenton of the Conservative Party who is also the County Councillor for the Arden Division of the County Council which includes Wolverton, Langley, Preston Bagot, Henley, Wootton Wawen, Ullenhall, Tanworth in Arden and Earlswood Parishes.
+Nationally it is part of Stratford-on-Avon constituency, whose Member of Parliament has been Manuela Perteghella of the Liberal Democrats since the 2024 general election.
 It was included in the West Midlands electoral region of the European Parliament.

 Parish church

 The Church of England parish church of Saint Peter is notable for having the most pronounced Anglo-Saxon work in the county.
 It is the oldest church in Warwickshire, although much of the present fabric is later.
 It comprises a chancel with a south chapel, nave, South aisle and on the North the tower embattled and pinnacled.
 There are also North and South porches the east jamb of the south porch has several votive crosses scored into it.
 The base of the tower and the first two stages are Saxon with four doorways, the top of the tower is 15th century as are the clerestory, the nave battlements, the north doorway and porch, the middle arch of the arcade, the west window with busts of a king and queen and the east window with a leaf frieze.
-The tower is the earliest part of the church, preserved in the middle despite restricting views of the chancel from the nave, is the current site of the altar.
+The tower is the earliest part of the church, preserved in the middle despite restricting views of the chancel from the nave, which is the current site of the altar.
 The font is an octagonal bowl resting on eight sculptured heads similar to others in the county at Snitterfield and Lapworth.
 The old oak pulpit and choir screen is 15th century.

-The church has a small chained library of 17th-century theological works and some notable monumental brasses particularly the altar tomb of John Harewell and his wife Anna (1505).
+The church has a small chained library of 17th-century theological works and some notable monumental brasses, particularly the altar tomb of John Harewell and his wife Anna (1505).